 Enjoy the balance of the day at leisure to explore the town independently.
 Accommodations: Eberwein Hotel or similar.
 Breakfast provided.

-Optional Excursion: The optional Harbor Dolphin Cruise takes you to Bird Island and across the lagoon where inquisitive seals will swim up to the boats.
+Optional Excursion: Wildlife Cruise & Lunch.
+The optional Harbor Dolphin Cruise takes you to Bird Island and across the lagoon where inquisitive seals will swim up to the boats.
 Head out to Pelican Point where dolphins and seals can be spotted, as well as many species of birds such flamingoes, cormorants, White Chinned Petrels and even the Jackass Penguin.
 Enjoy fresh Walvis Bay oysters, snacks and cold sparkling wine on board.
-This optional excursion can only be purchased locally.
+This optional excursion must be purchased locally.

 Day 10: Sossusvlei.
 Discover the stunning lunar landscape of the rocky granite valley known as "Moon Valley" as you drive toward the Namib Desert.
 Proceed through the southern region of the Namib Naukluft Park, the Kuiseb Canyon, and the Gaub Pass before arriving at your lodge.
 Accommodations: Namib Desert Lodge or similar.
 Breakfast & dinner provided.

 Day 11: Sossusvlei.
 Set out this morning to view one of the most spectacular sights in all of Namibia—the massive Sossusvlei sand dunes, reported to be the highest sand dunes in the world.
 Watch as the strong colors of these majestic red dunes change with the sun, making for excellent photo opportunities.
 Breakfast & dinner provided.